SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

          // this is not correct
          init() {}
       }
-   !! <REPL Input>:3:6: error: overriding declaration requires an 'override' keyword !! init() {}
+   !$ error: overriding declaration requires an 'override' keyword !! init() {}
    !! ^
    !! override
-   !! <REPL Input>:1:7: note: overridden declaration is here !! class C {
+   !$ note: overridden declaration is here
+   !! class C {
    !! ^